Carmezim/Article-to-Speech/README.md

 ###Text-to-Speech Chrome Extension.

-#### How to install and test it locally:
+#### How to install and test it locally

-1. Clone or download the repository
+1. Clone or download the repository:

-`git clone git@github.com:Carmezim/Article-to-Speech.git`
+`git clone git@github.com:Carmezim/Article-to-Speech.git`.

-2. Open Google Chrome and go to `chrome://extensions`
+2. Open Google Chrome and go to `chrome://extensions`.

-3. Enable `Developer Mode`
+3. Enable `Developer Mode`on the left bar.

 4. Click on `Load unpacked extensions` and select the folder with the extracted files.
 You should be able to see the *Article-to-Speech* extension loaded in your extensions.

 5. Go to the New York Times article of your choice and hit `Shift + T` once it loaded.